 If you want to learn more about analyzing brand visibility and exposure, don’t worry, we’ll explain the impact brand visibility has on your business, the role logotypes play in visibility and marketing your brand, and how you can analyze these logos.
 Let’s get started!

 How do brand visibility and awareness impact your business?

 If your target audience doesn’t know who you are as a brand yet, then your brand visibility is below where you want it to be.
 Ideally, you want a large segment of consumers to know about your brand so they will actually know that they should purchase your products.
-That’s backed up by Nielsen’s Survey where 59% of respondents said they would rather buy products from brands they already know.

 Brand awareness is what really makes a brand.
 Brands that have successfully executed their marketing campaigns end up as household names and are generally seen as reliable.
 They’re so well known and common that they set the standard and influence consumer habits (think of Coca-Cola or Apple).

 You can measure brand awareness in a number of ways.
 Each analysis will give you a different piece of the puzzle.
 Ultimately, you’ll understand how often your audience is exposed to your brand, either visually or semantically.
 One way that we suggest monitoring your visibility is with logotype analysis.